 “I put it to the court, M’lud, that this is the GRILL PAN HANDLE.”

 Ours was a terraced house, and the lady the other side of the shared wall worked as a journalist on the Evening Standard.
 I couldn’t comment on the quality of her research, but one day we did notice an article headed The ten biggest causes of marital rows.
-Grill Pan Handles was right there at number three after money and sex.
+Grill Pan Handles was right there at number three after money and sex, just before housework.

 A few years later, the anticipation and excitement felt on the approach of the year 2000 was qualified by fear of what the millennium bug might wreak on us: missile defence systems would be accidentally triggered and cause nuclear war, supermarkets would run out of yoghurt, etc. In the event, thankfully, the bug turned out rather a damp squib, although it was reported that in two states of Australia bus ticket validation machines failed to operate.